 Operating environment and the risks related to it

-The general government finances in Finland will probably continue to show a deficit until the end of the decade.
+Finland’s public finances are forecast to show a deficit for a long time.
 The ageing population, the decreasing the birth rate, and the high level of structural unemployment cause pressures for indebtedness to persist in the long term.
-Other major risks to the Finnish economy continue to include the level of state guarantees and liabilities, and the significant interest risk related to the central government debt.
-The management of these risks will depend on the success of the significant structural societal reforms to be launched during the government term plays a key role for the stabilization of public finances.
+Other major risks to the Finnish economy continue to include the level of state guarantees and other contingent liabilities, and the significant interest rate risk related to the rapidly grown government debt.
+Therefore, success of the major structural social reforms launched during the government term plays a key role for the stabilization of public finances.
 These reforms include, in particular, the health and social services reform, the rescue services reform, the social security reform, and the reforms related to continuous learning.

 From the perspective of the implementation of the UN Sustainable Development Goals (SDGs), it is important that Supreme Audit Institutions (SAIs) contribute to the national implementation through their audit work.
 The National Audit Office will direct its audit work at the risks it has identified in the implementation and strive to take special account of the challenges caused by political coherence.

 Administrative structures and operating models should be developed in accordance with the public administration strategy in order to respond to long-term pressures for change in a front-loaded manner.
 Cross-sectoral efforts, the demolition of silos, a phenomenon-based approach, and the assessment of long-term impacts of policy measures must be supported by up-to-date audit information.
 Constructive audit work can support the reform of public administration and structures, as well as innovation.
-The National Audit Office believes that experimental culture and networking offer important opportunities and strives to support administrative reforms with its audit work and by setting an example.
+The National Audit Office believes that digitalization, experimental culture and networking offer important opportunities and strives to support the renewal of public administration with its audit work and by setting an example.

 The competence of the NAOF’s personnel will be developed diversely to ensure that we can manage the risks identified in the operating environment.
-The NAOF will develop its own operations actively in order to be able to offer its stakeholders with more up-to-date information.
+The NAOF develops its own operations actively in order to be able to offer its stakeholders with more up-to-date and relevant information.
 At the same time, we will strengthen citizens’ trust in good governance.

-The impact portfolio provides an overall picture of the audit types and topics and of the main risk areas identified in the risk analysis of central government finances and the national economy.
+The impact portfolio provides an overall picture of the audit types and topics and of the main risk areas identified in the NAOF’s risk analysis.
 The impact portfolio shows on an annual level how the NAOF will target its audit topics to the main risk areas.
-The impact portfolio also shows the audit type or monitoring activity the NAOF will use to conduct the audit and whether the focus of the audit will be on verification or development.
+The impact portfolio also shows the audit type or monitoring activity the NAOF will use to conduct the audit.

 Spending calculation of the operating and financial plan, OFP calculation, and human resource framework

-The spending calculation for 2020–2024 (Appendix 1) assesses the total value of the annual budget proposals per year.
+The spending calculation for 2021–2025 (Appendix 1) assesses the total value of the budget proposals per year.
 The calculation indicates how much of the budget proposal is allocated to salaries, office rents, and other operating expenses.
-The operating and financial plan (OFP) calculation (Appendix 2) also indicates VAT expenses and changes in expenditure in 2020–2024.
-Human resources are allocated by function in compliance with the 2020–2024 human resource framework (Appendix 3).
+The operating and financial plan (OFP) calculation (Appendix 2) also indicates VAT expenses and changes in expenditure in 2021–2025.
+Human resources are allocated by function in compliance with the 2021–2025 human resource framework (Appendix 3).
 The human resource framework indicates the expected trends in salary expenses and person-years during the planning period.